ganeshk314/Car-resale-value-predition-App/README.md

-The link of the api usded in the app is "https://github.com/ganeshk314/car-app-api.git"
+The link of the api used in the app is "https://github.com/ganeshk314/car-app-api.git"